saucelabs-training/demo-java/README.md

    You can run different tests from different modules.
 Check out some examples by looking at the [CI YML files](./.github/workflows)

+## Contributing

+This repository is maintained by the Solutions Architect team at Sauce Labs. **We welcome all ideas and contributions!**

+Guidance for contributing can be found [here](./CONTRIBUTING.md)

 ## Disclaimer

 > The code in these scripts is provided on an "AS-IS" basis without warranty of any kind, either express or implied, including without limitation any implied warranties of condition, uninterrupted use, merchantability, fitness for a particular purpose, or non-infringement.
 These scripts are provided for educational and demonstration purposes only, and should not be used in production.
 Issues regarding these scripts should be submitted through GitHub.
 These scripts are maintained by the Technical Services team at Sauce Labs.